viamrobotics/docs/docs/tutorials/custom/custom-base-dog.md

 ![Screenshot of the Viam app CONFIG tab with the Config subtab open, showing quadruped configured.](/tutorials/custom-base-dog/config-modular-component.png)

-If yours doesn't look like this, go back to the raw JSON and double-check your JSON formatting.
+If yours doesn't resemble the following, go back to the raw JSON and double-check your JSON formatting.

 ## Start the Freenove server